8. Communicating information and guidance

 - make sure everyone gets any updated guidance

-Keep checking our coronavirus website for the latest information and advice.
+Keep checking our coronavirus site for the latest information and advice.

 Questions to ask your workers on sharing information and guidance

-- What information and guidance do we need to work safely during the pandemic?
+- What do we need to know to work safely during the pandemic?

 - Think about the plans we already have